 Songwriting Sessions in Los Angeles

-Immerse yourself in the art of songwriting and producing.
-Discover effective songwriting techniques by exploring melody, rhythm, harmony, lyrics, and the latest technology.
+Discover the art of songwriting and production by exploring melody, rhythm, harmony, lyrics, and the latest technology.
 Learn to use your computer to write and produce new songs.
-Collaborate with new people and get real-world advice from visiting artists, faculty, and alumni mentors.
-Under the direction of Bonnie Hayes, chair of Berklee’s Songwriting Department, you will receive expert support and feedback on your original material.
-Discover the tools you need to place your songs in TV and film and find new strategies to start earning royalties.
-Study under veteran songwriters, industry professionals, and up-and-coming young writers and producers in Los Angeles.
+Collaborate with other students and get real-world advice from veteran songwriters, industry professionals, and up-and-coming young writers and producers in Los Angeles.
 Students will study in the heart of the Los Angeles arts corridor on the campus of the Colburn School.

 |Registration fee:||$50 (nonrefundable)|